-There was a time, in the 19th century, when Christmas was hardly celebrated.
-It was not before the end of the century that it became an annual celebration and started to spread around the world.
-Since then, transformation, adaptation, and even more transformation after important technological advancements have reshaped the Holiday Season.
+In the 19th century, Christmas was hardly celebrated.
+It was not before the end of the century that it became an annual celebration that started to spread around the world.
+Since then, transformation, adaptation, and the influence of important technological advancements have reshaped the Holiday Season.

 In England, the change is attributed to Queen Victoria, who married German-born Prince Albert in 1840.
-Prince Albert introduced some of the most prominent aspects of Christmas along with his influence in embracing the emerging technologies at the time and the love for artworks.
+Prince Albert introduced some of the most prominent aspects of Christmas along with his influence in embracing the emerging technologies that gave a push to the first Industrial Revolution.

 1840 was a significant year in technological advancements.
-It marked the end of the mechanical age, which is known to have started in 1450; and it also marked the beginning of the electromechanical era, which continued until 1940.
+It marked the end of the mechanical age, which is known to have started in 1450.
+It also marked the beginning of the electromechanical era, which continued until 1940.

-A lot of technologies emerged during the mechanical and electromechanical eras.
-Telecommunications, which became important for sending handmade postal cards for Christmas, started in the electromecanical era.
-This era is also called the Victorian era, which lasted during the reign of Queen Victoria.
+Many new technologies emerged during the mechanical and electromechanical eras.
+Telecommunications, which became important for sending handmade postal cards for Christmas, started in the electromechanical era.
+This era is known as the Victorian era, which lasted during the reign of Queen Victoria.

 The telegraph was created in the early 1800s.
-And Samuel Morse's Morse code was created in 1835.
+Samuel Morse's Morse Code was created in 1835.
 The telephone, invented by Alexander Graham Bell, was created in 1876.

 And finally, the first radio developed by Guglielmo Marconi was created in 1894.
 Thomas Edison invented the bulb also in this era, and the railways got modernized with the coming of the electric trains.